eflautt/ga-data-science/lessons/lesson-6/readme.md

 R-Squared: 0.0233906873841
 ```

+**Check:** Are students able to explain how coefficients changed once all the weather situations were included?

 This model makes more sense, because we can more easily explain the variables _compared to_ the one we left out.
-For example, This suggests that that a clear day (weathersit:1) on average brings in about 38 more riders hourly than a day with heavy snow.
+For example, this suggests that a clear day (weathersit:1) on average brings in about 38 more riders hourly than a day with heavy snow.
 In fact, since the weather situations "degrade" in quality (1 is the nicest day, 4 is the worst), the coefficients now reflect that well.
 However at this point, there is still a lot of work to do, because weather on its own fails to explain ridership well at all.

+<a name="guided-practice4"></a>
-## Try It: Combining non-correlated features into a better model
+### Guided Practice: Combining non-correlated features into a better model (# mins)

 With a partner, complete this code together and visualize the correlations of all the numerical features built into the data set.